pasindudilshan1/web-scraper-tool/README.md

 ---

 ## Contact
-For questions or support, open an issue or contact the maintainer.
+For questions or support, open an issue or contact me.